mianascimben/network_project/README.md

 ## Overview
 This repository hosts the implementation of a python code useful for analysing how attacks and errors on networks may affect network structure and epidemic spreading.
 One use of this repository could be to examine how a network’s topology influences its resilience when undergoes errors or attacks.
-Here I give a brief overview of the topic; for a detailed expanation of the methods and the results obtained see ['report'](url).
+Here I give a brief overview of the topic; for a detailed expanation of the methods and the results obtained see ['report'][url](https://github.com/mianascimben/network_project/blob/main/report.pdf).

 Here the values of the constants used to get the plots shown in the README and in the report.
 | Command | Value |